slateci/slate-client-server/README.md

 Installing the AWS C++ SDK
 --------------------------
-RPMs do not appear to be avilable for this library, so it must be built from source.
+RPMs do not appear to be available for this library, so it must be built from source.

 In a suitable location: